 Seed session – Financing the green cities that we want !

-On 23 February, this session took the form of a round table discussion and will bring development finance institutions (DFIs), finance experts and innovators, and city representatives together to engage and share insights on innovative finance approaches, products and solutions that cities could access to accelerate investment and transition in green and blue infrastructure, a green recovery, and green procurement, in order to restore ecosystems and their contribution to people and protect biodiversity.
-It will also provide opportunity for selected cities to present a project concept/financing challenge from their respective cities, to the DFIs and experts and explore potential biodiversity finance avenues and innovative solutions.
+On 23 February, this session took the form of a round table discussion and brought together development finance institutions (DFIs), finance experts and innovators, and city representatives together to engage and share insights on innovative finance approaches, products and solutions that cities could access to accelerate investment and transition in green and blue infrastructure, a green recovery, and green procurement, in order to restore ecosystems and their contribution to people and protect biodiversity.
+It provided opportunity for selected cities to present a project concept/financing challenge from their respective cities, to the DFIs and experts and explore potential biodiversity finance avenues and innovative solutions.

-The session was be moderated by Akanksha Khatri from the World Economic Forum – Nature for Action Programme.
-It will feature as guest speakers :
+The session was moderated by Akanksha Khatri from the World Economic Forum – Nature for Action Programme.
+It featured as guest speakers :

 - Agence Française de Dévelopement (AFD) – Fréderic Audras

 - Bankers without Boundaries (WWB) – Alexander Wiese

 - FAO – Action Against Desertification Programme – Great Green Wall

 - UN Capital Development Fund (UNCDF) – Rafael Moser

 Plenary dialogue – Urban biodiversity: what are the top things the CBD’s post 2020 biodiversity goals need to accomplish in relation to cities?